yusfmohamed/yusfmohamed/README.md

 ---

 ## 👨‍💻 About Me
-- 💡 Passionate about **software engineering, game development, and creative design**
+- 💡 Passionate about **software engineering, Web development, Applications and creative design**
-- 🎮 I love building **video game-style applications & visualizations**
 - 🌍 Combining **technical skills** with **artistic design** to create unique experiences
 - 🛠 Currently working on projects in **C++, Python, Flutter, and Web Dev**